clustermin/fastcron/src/content/docs/blog/priority-level.md

 When a team member exports cronjobs to a JSON file, the export file will have the same priority as them.
 Team members can view, download, import, and delete export files with the same priority or lower.

-## Environment variable priority

-You can set the variable priority when adding/editing a variable.
-Variables can be used in all cronjobs, be seen by all team members.

-Only team members with the same or higher priority can edit (and see the variable value) and delete a variable.

 ## Notification channel priority

 You can set the channel priority when adding/editing a channel.